giorluca/D-LeafIT/README.md

 For further information and to cite this work refer to:

-**Giordano, L., & di Buono, M. P. (2024).
+**Giordano, L., & Di Buono, M. P. (2024, May).
 Large Language Models as Drug Information Providers for Patients.
-In Proceedings of CL4HEALTH (PATIENT-ORIENTED LANGUAGE PROCESSING) Workshop @ LREC-COLING 2024.**
+In Proceedings of the First Workshop on Patient-Oriented Language Processing (CL4Health)@ LREC-COLING 2024 (pp. 54-63).**